Inspiration from the Mother-in-Law’s Kitchen

 In 2009, Katharine launched 100 Bowls of Soup with the idea of sharing simple, nourishing soups and broths with friends and family.
 She began by cooking soup in a local church kitchen and selling it at several artisanal food stores and the Reston Farmer’s Market.
 Then she moved to a shared commercial kitchen space at Maple Avenue Market in Vienna.

-In 2015, the company’s continued growth begged for more kitchen space, and Katharine opened the dedicated kitchen in Herndon, VA.
+In 2015, the company’s continued growth begged for more kitchen space, and Katharine opened a dedicated kitchen in Herndon, VA.
 The concept was simple: create an open kitchen where customers could see, smell and taste the ingredients used and the soups and broths that were cooking.

 We’re a proud winner of the Slow Food D.C.® Snail of Approval